IronCoreLabs/tenant-security-client-java/examples/logging-example/README.md

 - logging a user create security event with minimal metadata
 - logging a login security event with additional metadata

-To run the example, you will need to have Java and Maven installed on your computer.
-Try a `java -version` to see what version you are using.
-We tested the example code using 1.8.
+To run the example, you will need to have Java JRE 17+ and Maven installed on your computer.

 If java is ready to go, execute these commands: